 Stoneman was a natural to open the sessions, because he was the biggest star there, an established recording artist with a track record in exactly the kind of music that Peer was looking for.
-Suffice it to say that, while all the other artists at Bristol received an up-front payment of $50 per side (of a record, which in most cases meant per song), Stoneman received $100 per side.
-He also was the only attendee at the Sessions, other than Peer, the Carter Family and Jimmie Rodgers, eventually inducted into the Country Music Hall of Fame.
+That’s why, while all the other artists at Bristol received an up-front payment of $50 per side (side of a record, that is, so in most cases it meant per song), Stoneman received $100 per side.
+He also was the only other attendee at the Sessions, besides Peer, the Carter Family and Jimmie Rodgers, eventually inducted into the Country Music Hall of Fame.

 Why were they all in Bristol?
 Well, check out today’s blog post for everything you could want to know about the city that was about to become the Birthplace of Country Music.

 July 26: 90 Years Ago Today in Bristol …

 On Tuesday, June 26, while Ernest Stoneman and his friends and family caught their breath, Ralph Peer spent the whole day on a single act, recording six songs by Ernest Phipps & His Holiness Quartet.

 Phipps, who came to Bristol from Corbin, Kentucky, was a singing preacher and an exponent of Holiness singing, a high-energy, dynamic school of gospel associated with the Pentecostal church.
 Some critics have seen in its driving, up-tempo beat a precursor to rock ‘n’ roll.